Qubic-World/qubic-howto/README.md

 ![alt text](sreenshots/qubic20.png)

-After al these settings we have set up, hit CTRL SHIFT + B, if every thing is fine you should see something like this in your Visual Studio Code screen like this.
+After al these settings we have set up, hit CTRL SHIFT + B, if every thing is fine you should see something like this in your Visual Studio Code screen.

 ![alt text](sreenshots/qubic21.png)